sk000f/sk000f/README.md

 ## :office: Work

-I'm an experienced software engineer, architect and technical leader working as a CTO and Principal Engineer.
+I'm an experienced software engineer, architect and technical leader working as a CTO and building my own solopreneur businesses.

 ## :black_nib: Writing